yannickycpan/yangchenpan/index.md

 I have had the privilege of working with lots of great people.
 Here are some of them.

+Zhiyao Luo (2023-present, PhD, Oxford Univ)
+Lam Lam (2023-present, Undergraduate, Oxford Univ)
 Ziyi Wang (2023-present, Undergraduate, Oxford Univ)
 Yudong Luo (2022-present, PhD, Univ of Waterloo)
 Avery Ma (2021-present, PhD, Univ of Toronto)

 #### To prospective students/collaborators.

-I used to send numerous emails that yielded no results, and some may have even had negative consequences.
-I’ve been reflecting on why this happened, and I hope the thoughts below can be useful to you.
+I used to send numerous emails that yielded no results.
+I’ve been reflecting, and I hope the thoughts below can be useful to you.

 - Before you send out an email.
   Writing an email to someone should naturally follow when you have thoughtful things to share.
-If you find it difficult to compose an email to someone, it may already indicate that the person may not be the right fit.
-Trust your instincts.
-You are excellent, and opportunities will come your way regardless.
-When you send out email, please send it to both me and Philip Torr.
+If you find it difficult to compose an email, it may already indicate that the person may not be the right fit.
+Please email to both me and Philip Torr.

 - Here’s why you should not feel unhappy or offended if you do not receive a reply:
-  1. You may not have a deep understanding of the person you are emailing, including their working style and research preferences.
-It’s more likely that by not receiving a response or an offer from that person, you’ve potentially avoided a negative experience that could have caused you years of distress.
+  1. You may not fully know the person you're emailing, their work style, or research preferences.
+Not receiving a response might have saved you from several years of potential negative experiences.
   2. You already consider yourself excellent before sending out the email.
-Hence, your excellence is not dependent on the person you are emailing or the institution you wish to join.
-Consequently, your excellence cannot be diminished by them either.
+Hence, your excellence cannot be diminished by the person you are emailing.
 In other words, you will continue to excel regardless, and no one can change that.

 ## Publications